tnahs/G-temp/README.md

 ## Installation

 The recommended method for installation requires [`uv`][uv].
-This allows us to easily install `gtemp` into its own virtual environment with the correct version of python and add it to `PATH`.
+This allows us to easily install `G-temp` into its own virtual environment with the correct version of python and add it to `PATH`.

 1. Install `uv`.